wkirui/wkirui.github.io/_posts/2020-09-30-Deploying A Machine Learning Model Using Streamlit.md

 Create a set.sh file and add the following code
 <script src="https://gist.github.com/wkirui/f89a96b027e71b992dcb5e59e61eb98f.js"></script>

-To track all the files, add them to git using **git add .** and then use **git commit -m <commit message>** to commit the changes.
+To track all the files, add them to git using **git add .** and then use **git commit -m 'commit message'** to commit the changes.

 #### 4. Login to Heroku
 If you don't have an account yet, go to [Heroku](https://dashboard.heroku.com/) and create one.
-It's free for limited number of apps and storage.
+It's free for limited number of apps as well as storage.
 Follow the [documentation guide](https://devcenter.heroku.com/articles/heroku-cli) to setup a Command Line Interface(CLI) that makes it easy to manage apps from the terminal.

-No in the terminal, go to the current working directory and login in to Heroku using
+Once setup, login into heroku using

 ```
 heroku login